Building Excitement, Engagement & Achievement in Writing with Dr Murray Gadd

 This Standard Annual Membership tool – developed around a long-term goal of students becoming motivated and independent writers who are able to communicate confidently, proficiently and with impact according to the purpose for writing and the intended audience – is based on a belief that teachers can make a difference for all students, regardless of their level of ability.

-By purchasing an annual membership licence for this on-line tool, schools/teachers will have full access to our Video Lessons website section which will include:
+By purchasing an annual membership licence, schools/teachers will have full access to our video resources and accompanying downloadable notes which include:

-- Access to all Murray ‘Reads and Writes From’ Video Lessons (currently 19 videos plus an introductory talk).
+- Access to existing Murray ‘Reads and Writes From’ Video Lessons.
 These cover a range of fiction and non-fiction topics.
-For each lesson, you can download / print the ‘Teacher Notes’ on how the lesson can be used within the classroom programme.
+For each lesson, you can download / printable ‘Teacher Notes’ on how the lesson can be used within the classroom programme.

 - Access to a “Members Area” section where you can manage your Subscription, add remove and invite Group Managers and members to your Group.
 See the FAQ for details.

 - Access to technical support for your membership plan.

 Topics of the ‘Murray Talks’ include:

 - scheduling for writing;

 - teaching approaches and routines for writing instruction;